 In 1992, Te Aurere, a replica double-hull canoe, sailed to Rarotonga from New Zealand.
-It was captained by Hekenukumai Busby and navigated by Mau Piailug, a Micronesian navigator, the last traditional ocean navigator in Oceania.
+It was captained by Hekenukumai Busby and navigated by Mau Piailug, a Micronesian navigator who was the last traditional ocean navigator in Oceania.
 Aware that a storm was brewing, the crew were given two different opinions on where it would hit.
-The New Zealand Meteorological Service indicated that they should sail in one direction, and Mau suggested another.
-They opted for the direction suggested by the Meteorological Service, and found themselves caught in the storm.
+The New Zealand Meteorological Service indicated that they should sail in one direction, while Mau suggested another.
+They opted for the direction suggested by the Meteorological Service, and were caught in the storm.
 Pakake Winiata recalls how they realised their mistake and turned to Mau’s traditional knowledge to get themselves out of the storm.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.